 3D-Printed Solutions in Expeditionary Environments

-The Marine Corps has also begun intensive training in extremely cold environments, which puts a whole new set of demands on their gear.
+The Marine Corps has also begun intensive training in extremely cold environments, which puts a whole new set of demands on their gear and presents more uses for 3D printing in the military.
 With LulzBot 3D Printers at the ready, the Marines now have a tool that enables them to continue charging ahead.
 “We have a snowshoe in our inventory and Marines keep breaking small retaining clips.,” Friedell said.
 “So we had Marines redesign them and we’re actually able to 3D print them and throw them on the snowshoes, and now we have snowshoes that don’t fall off our feet.”